greystone-labs/greystone-playbook/team-norms/react-best-practices.md

 The development community is vast and we take the approach that no individual is wiser than the group, so we leverage community best practices where possible.

-Use community curated guidelines and best practices as the default standard and document any changes on a case by case basis.
+GOAL: To use community curated guidelines and best practices as the default standard and MUST document any changes on a case by case basis.

 ## Testing:
 * https://github.com/abinoda/rspec-best-practices